Learn French in France: Study French in language schools in France

 - Transparent Language

-Remember: Some of these titles are pretty costly, ranging from EUR 32 all the way to EUR 200.
+Some of courses can get pretty costly, ranging from EUR 32 all the way to EUR 200.

-Almost anything you can buy can be found on the Internet for free, so don’t be afraid to look around.
+Almost anything you can buy can be found on the internet for free, so don’t be afraid to look around for online French lessons.

 The BBC actually has a very innovative product that also includes audio files, a very valuable asset when trying to learn French.
 Another great resource is Radio Lingua Network, which offers short audio French language learning tutorials, downloadable as podcasts.

-You may also want to buy pocket phrasebooks that will help you get around in the day-to-day grind and determine how to learn French fast.
+You may also want to buy pocket phrasebooks that will help you get around in the day-to-day grind.
 They won’t be great at in-depth grammar usage and explanations but they will definitely have useful phrases.
-It would also be good to have an electronic translator to carry around just in case – Google Translate is quite a useful free app that will often give you an audio as well as written translation.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.